Summertime is fun time, and much of it is spent outdoors, which sunscreen should you slather on before going outside?

 Best consumer rated brands above and ingredient comparison below, put them together when sunscreen shopping to avoid getting burned.

-Regardless which sunscreen you buy, here are 3 tips you don’t want to miss:
+Regardless of which sunscreen you buy, here are 3 tips you don’t want to miss:

 - Shake the bottle to distribute ingredients